ProxyNode1/Backtracking-MGT/Raw Notes/Bounce - VDC.md

 “Its task is to hold up the player's advancement and divert them to a nearby location for them to be able to proceed further into the game.” (“Bounce (level design) - Valve Developer Community”, p.
 2)

-“The player must fight off a Combine drop team and a number of poison headcrab zombies, only to discover that the way onward is blocked by a force field.” (“Bounce (level design) - Valve Developer Community”, p.
+“In Highway 17, The player must fight off a Combine drop team and a number of poison headcrab zombies, only to discover that the way onward is blocked by a force field.
+To disable it, the buggy must be left behind and the player has to climb their way beneath the bridge to the other side and push a button in a control room.
+Then, on the way back, a Combine gunship must be fought off, after which the player can proceed through the force field.” (“Bounce (level design) - Valve Developer Community”, p.
 2)

-“Then, on the way back, a Combine gunship must be fought off, after which the player can proceed through the force field.” (“Bounce (level design) - Valve Developer Community”, p.
-2)

-“he player fights Combine soldiers, rollermines, and manhacks (and a few headcrabs) all the way down to the deepest reaches of the bunker under the island.” (“Bounce (level design) - Valve Developer Community”, p.
+“The player fights Combine soldiers, rollermines, and manhacks (and a few headcrabs) all the way down to the deepest reaches of the bunker under the island.” (“Bounce (level design) - Valve Developer Community”, p.
 3)

 “At this place, a powerful amount of force wrecks the bunker,” (“Bounce (level design) - Valve Developer Community”, p.
 3)